MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-trial-sign-up.md

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-If you are signing up for the Dynamics 365 Intelligent Order Management (Preview) trial but are getting errors messages like the ones below, this post is for you:
+If you are signing up for the Dynamics 365 Intelligent Order Management (Preview) trial but are getting errors messages like the ones below, this post is for you.

 Here are some steps we suggest investigating to work around these issues: